bgl-d/BigQuery-Ecommerce-Analysis/README.md

 This project is based on BigQuery's open dataset from fictitious eCommerce clothing site TheLook.
 The dataset contains information about customers, products, orders, logistics, web events and digital marketing campaigns.
 *The contents of the dataset are synthetic, and are provided to industry practitioners for the purpose of product discovery, testing, and evaluation.

+## Objective

+Which user aqcuisition channels are the most effective for our site?
+Which platform should we use for our next marketing campaign?